YassineLr/Libft/README.md

 make bonus		Compiles all bonus files instead of the mandatory ones make norminette		Checks Norm for all .c and .h files in the libft/ folder
 ```
+## Summary
+Really enjoyed this first project, can't wait for the next one :wink:

 ## 📋 Testing